Christmas in Birmingham :: Holiday Traditions and Must Dos!

 The Nutcracker

 In addition to the holiday film series, the Alabama Theatre will also be hosting another wonderful Christmas event–the Nutcracker Magical Christmas Ballet!
-The theater will open its doors for the 30th Anniversary Tour production on November 29th at 7:00 p.m.
+The theater will open its doors for this production on November 19th at 3:00 p.m.
 Guests of all ages will be wide eyed in amazement from the show’s sensational costumes, colossal puppets, and astonishing acrobatic moves.
 The show is an international sensation as it features dancers from all over the world, including the Ukraine Ballet.
-Additional event information and ticket prices can be found here.

 Trans-Siberian Orchestra